|

 PCIe SSD range - marking a long overdue entry into this important segment

 of the enterprise SSD market.
+(Although that effort was soon after abandoned.)

-However, these 2 SSD companies are
+despite these apparently competing products these 2 SSD companies are mostly

-head for the same purchase order.
+for the same purchase order.

 Why do I say that?